Nombre de Dios Grottoes: Cave structure

 The site has been made accessible to the public.
 A secure trail has been made, that includes ramps and stairs and extends to almost 1490 m) in length and descends to a depth of around 82 m.
-Temperatures inside the caverns generally range from 27 to 33 C with a relative humidity of 30 to 70 %.
+Temperatures inside the caverns generally range from 27 to 33 C with a relative humidity of 30–70%.
 A few tiny rivulets that drain mineralized water can be found.
 The site consists of 12 to 17 sizeable chambers and numerous small floors and galleries, primarily made of limestone.
-Other minerals, such as aragonite and gypsum can be found in smaller quantities.
+Other minerals, such as aragonite and gypsum, can be found in smaller quantities.
 Deposits containing sulfates (SO_{4}^{2–}) and other mineral impurities (Zn^{2+}, Fe^{3+}) have accumulated on the walls.
 Over the course of 5 million years, extended periods of water seepage have caused the formation of countless and often very illustrious speleotherms (stalagmites and stalactites).
-Some are bizarrely recognizable and as in many other places, these have been popularly named, like the La Torre de Pisa (Leaning Tower of Pisa) and El Quixote, a stalagmite shape that resembles the side view portrait of Miguel de Cervantes' famous novel character Don Quixote.
+Some are bizarrely recognizable and as in many other places, these have been popularly named, like La Torre de Pisa (Leaning Tower of Pisa) and El Quixote, a stalagmite shape that resembles the side view portrait of Miguel de Cervantes' famous novel character Don Quixote.

 Other notable deposit structures, that are open to the public include La Cocina (the Kitchen) – a cavern with formations, that have striking similarities to that of certain kinds of food.
-The walls are, among others, shaped like popcorn and dripping beer foam, a large stalagmite of almost 4 m height is shaped like an asparagus, and another, 1 m in height resembles a chicken leg.
+The walls are, among others, shaped like popcorn and dripping beer foam, a large stalagmite of almost 4 m height is shaped like an asparagus, and another, 1 m in height, resembles a chicken leg.
 A massive stalagmite nearly 3 m high, is called El Castillo (the Castle) with a curious side protrusion in the shape of a dragon's head.